- Webmaster and UI Specialist (me)

 - The app would automatically compose the weekly road closures email and send it to the mailing list every Friday at 3:00 PM.

-Iterating the interaction design for a simple drawing tool
+Designing (and redesigning) a simple drawing tool

 The drawing tool had three functions: Drawing a line, drawing a point, and deleting the drawing to start over.
 The developer chose to use the OpenLayers library for this interface, built a prototype, and asked for my design input.